 - A variety of opportunities for worship, including multiple Shabbat services for adults and children and two daily minyans;

-- Educational offerings for members of all ages, from our robust preschool and religious school, to Bar/Bat Mitzvah, adult and family education;
+- Educational offerings for members of all ages, from our robust preschool and religious school (both about to enter a newly renovated school wing), to Bar/Bat Mitzvah, adult and family education;

 - Activities that build community among members of our congregation and beyond, engaging the many peer groups – Sisterhood, Brotherhood, young couples, youth, and 40 North – that meet on a regular basis, frequently undertake social action projects, and have become a meeting hub for local Jewish groups.